0xPolygon/polygon-docs/docs/cdk/getting-started/index.md

-# Get Started
+# Get started

-This getting started guide will walk you through the process of setting up a Layer 2 blockchain using the Polygon CDK on your local machine, running the components in Docker containers.
+This _getting started_ guide walks you through the process of setting up a Layer 2 blockchain using the Polygon CDK on your local machine, running the components in Docker containers.

-## Setting Up Your Environment
+## Setting up your environment

 To run the Polygon CDK locally, the following prerequisites are required:

-**Hardware Requirements:**
+Hardware Requirements:

 - A Linux-based Operating System (or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about))
 - Minimum 8GB RAM and 2-core CPU
 - An AMD64 architecture system

-**Software Dependencies:**
+Software Dependencies:

 - [Docker Engine](https://docs.docker.com/engine/) (version 4.27 or higher)
 - [Kurtosis CLI](https://docs.kurtosis.com/install/)
 - [Foundry](https://book.getfoundry.sh/getting-started/installation)
 - Optional: [yq](https://github.com/mikefarah/yq), [jq](https://stedolan.github.io/jq/), and [polycli](https://github.com/maticnetwork/polygon-cli) help submit transactions and interact with the environment.

-## Exploring the CDK Kurtosis Package
+## Exploring the CDK kurtosis package

-The [Polygon CDK Kurtosis Package](https://github.com/0xPolygon/kurtosis-cdk/) allows you to easily customize and instantiate all of the components of a CDK chain.
+The [Polygon CDK kurtosis package](https://github.com/0xPolygon/kurtosis-cdk/) allows you to easily customize and instantiate all of the components of a CDK chain.
 It uses the [Kurtosis](https://docs.kurtosis.com/) tool to orchestrate the setup of the chain components in Docker containers, with logic defined in [Starlark](https://github.com/bazelbuild/starlark) (a Python dialect) scripts to define the step-by-step process of setting up the chain.

-### Cloning the Repository
+### Cloning the repository

 To get started, clone the repository and navigate to the `kurtosis-cdk` directory: